Alfresco/alfresco-docker-base-java/README.md

 * CENTOS_MAJOR is 7 or 8
 * SHORT_SHA256 is the 12 digit SHA256 of the image as available from the registry

-The builds are identical to those stored in the private repo on Quay, which also supports build-pinning versions.
+The builds are identical to those stored in the private repo on Quay.

 ```bash
 docker pull quay.io/alfresco/alfresco-base-java:$JAVA_MAJOR